Raymond Hill/Arroyo Del Mar, Pasadena, California: Education

 Raymond Hill is served by McKinley School and Blair High School.
 Mayfield Junior School is a private school in the area.

 Transportation

-The Metro Gold Line operates a station on Fillmore Street, at the neighborhood's center.
-Raymond Hill is served by Metro Local lines 260 and 686.
-It is also served by Pasadena Transit routes 20, 51, 52, and 70.
+The Metro A Line operates a station on Fillmore Street, at the neighborhood's center.
+Raymond Hill is served by Metro Local lines 260 and 261.
+It is also served by Pasadena Transit routes 20, 51 and 52.